thedebuggedlife/homevault-deployment/README.md

 5. **[Tailscale](docs/tailscale.md)**- An account registered with Tailscale.
 We will create a VPN mesh network (Tailnet) to remotely access our server for administration.
 Follow the steps in [this document]((docs/tailscale.md)) to get your account properly setup.
 6. **[SMTP](docs/smtp.md)**- Some of the apps in this project use SMTP to send automated emails (e.g. for password recovery).
 Follow the steps in [this document]((docs/tailscale.md)) to get a free account setup with SMTP2GO, or add the flag `--custom-smtp` when running the setup script.

+## Modules

+The project is structured using a modular approach where services are grouped into logical modules that can be installed independently (with some exceptions).
+This design provides flexibility, allowing you to install only the services you need while maintaining a cohesive environment.

+The example below will install all available modules.

+For more information see [this document](docs/modules.md).

 ## Configuration and Deployment

 Prior to running the script, make sure you have the following available: